kottans/js-slides/js_async/index.md

 --
 ## [Jquery Promises are broken](http://stackoverflow.com/questions/23744612/problems-inherent-to-jquery-deferred)
-+ Not complient to Promises/A+ spec
++ Not compliant to Promises/A+ spec
 + Error handling
 + Execution order
 + Remain broken for backward compatibility